apache/apisix/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Questions
-about: Questions and answers indirectly related to APISIX
+about: Questions and answers about APISIX
 labels: question
 ---